MicrosoftDocs/msteams-docs/msteams-platform/publishing/apps-localization.md

 2. Add French language
     * Fill in the app name.
     * Fill in a short description of the app in French.
-    * Fill in the Long description of the app in French.
+    * Fill in the long description of the app in French.
     * Upload the images of your app UI (in French).

 The images you upload with the English language will be the ones used in AppSource.